SanthoshRaju91/angular-style-guide/content/post/directives.md

 ```
 <b>Directive Scope</b>

-    * Directives are one of the most powerful features of AngularJS.
-You can imagine them as building blocks ( aka re-usable components ) of any    AngularJS application.
+    <p>Directives are one of the most powerful features of AngularJS.
+You can imagine them as building blocks ( aka re-usable components ) of any    AngularJS application.</p>

-    * All directives have a scope associated with them.
+    <p>All directives have a scope associated with them.
 They use this scope for accessing data/methods inside the template and link function.
 By default, unless explicitly set, directives don’t create their own scope.
-Therefore, directives use their parent scope ( usually a controller ) as their own.
+Therefore, directives use their parent scope ( usually a controller ) as their own.</p>

-    * However, AngularJS allows us to change the default scope of directives by passing a configuration object known as directive definition object
+    <p>However, AngularJS allows us to change the default scope of directives by passing a configuration object known as directive definition object</p>

 <b>Different types of directive scopes-</b>
   Scope: False - Directive uses its parent scope